First things first: If you've been buying precooked shrimp, or even pre-peeled and pre-deveined shrimp, stop right this instant! I mean it!

 Shopping and Storage

-- Frozen vs. Fresh: The vast majority of shrimp are processed and frozen right at the farm or on the boat before they ever get anywhere near your fishmonger or supermarket.
-This means that the "fresh" shrimp you're seeing at the fish counter are simply their frozen shrimp that have been defrosted and put on display.
+- Frozen versus fresh: The vast majority of shrimp are processed and frozen right at the farm or on the boat before they ever get anywhere near your fishmonger or supermarket.
+This means that the "fresh" shrimp you're seeing at the fish counter are simply frozen shrimp that have been defrosted and put on display.
 There's no way to know how long they've been there, so you're better off buying frozen shrimp and defrosting them at home.
 In a bowl under cold running water, shrimp should take about 10 minutes to defrost.
 Small price to pay for freshness.*

 - IQF versus block frozen: IQF stands for "individually quick frozen," and means that each shrimp was frozen on its own before being bagged.
 Block shrimp come frozen together in a large block of ice.
 As a general rule, the faster you freeze something, the smaller the loss in textural quality, so go with the IQF.
 They also have the advantage of being much quicker to defrost.

 - Size: Forget labels like "medium," "large," or "jumbo."
 These are unregulated terms that are decided on by the packager or the supermarket.
 Instead, look for a set of two numbers, such as 26-30 or 16-20.
 These indicate the number of individual shrimp that it takes to make up a pound.
 So a package labeled 16-20 will contain shrimp that weigh in at a little less than an ounce apiece.
 The smaller the number, the larger the shrimp.
 For super-large shrimp, you may see a number like U-15, which means that it takes under 15 pieces to make up a pound.
 There's not much difference in flavor between the sizes—look to individual recipes to specify the right size of shrimp you need.